vitiral/simple-quality/tools.md

 package to write tests in this tutorial and [pytest][6] to run them.

+## linters and code formatters
+When all code is automatically formatted and linted, it is easier to read and edit.
+Also, arguing over whether to use tabs or spaces is probably the least productive thing possible.
+Use a formatter for your language.

 ## custom tooling, build systems and scripting languages
 Some people believe that the primary responsibility of Software Engineers in Test (my job title) is to design test cases.
 I think this is